-Each record of the outpatient visit includes the following information: date of the visit; whether or not the survey respondent saw the doctor; type of care received; type of services (i.e. lab test, sonogram or ultrasound, x-rays, etc) received; medicines prescribed during the visit; flat fee information; imputed sources of payment; total payment and total charge; and a full-year person-level weight.
+Each outpatient visit record includes the following information: date of the visit; whether or not the survey respondent saw the doctor; type of care received; type of services (i.e., lab test, sonogram or ultrasound, x-rays, etc) received; medicines prescribed during the visit; flat fee information; imputed sources of payment; total payment and total charge; and a full-year person-level weight.

-Data from this file can be merged with the MEPS 1999 Full Year Population Characteristics file using the unique person identifier, DUPERSID, to append person characteristics such as demographic or health insurance characteristics to each record.
-The outpatient visits on this file can also be linked to the MEPS 1999 Medical Conditions File and to the MEPS Prescribed Medicines File.
-Please see the Section 5.0 for details on how to link MEPS data files.
+Data from this file can be merged with the MEPS 2000 Full Year Population Characteristics file using the unique person identifier, DUPERSID, to append person characteristics, such as demographic or health insurance characteristics, to each record.
+Outpatient visit events on this file can also be linked to the MEPS 2000 Medical Conditions File and to the MEPS 2000 Prescribed Medicines File.
+Please see Section 5.0 for details on how to merge MEPS data files.

-Panel 3 cases (PANEL99 = 3 on the MEPS 1999 Full Year Population Characteristics File) can also be linked back to the 1998 MEPS HC public use data files.
-However, the user should be aware that at this time no weight is being provided to facilitate two-year analysis of Panel 3 data.
+Panel 4 cases (PANEL00 = 4 on the 2000 Full Year Population Characteristics File) can also be linked back to the 1999 MEPS HC public use data files.
+However, the user should be aware that at this time no weight is being provided to facilitate two-year analysis of Panel 4 data.